7 Best YouTube Alternatives: Top Monetization Platforms (2022)

 Uscreen also offers built-in marketing and community tools.
 Together, they help reduce churn and increase revenue.
 You can issue gift cards and coupons, leverage email marketing, engage directly with your audience through the comments section on videos, and host a live chat.

-The platform also offers 1000+ integrations with your favorite online tools, in-depth analytics, and more than 10 ready-to-use website themes that you can easily customize to match your branding.
+The platform also offers 1000+ integrations with your favorite online tools, in-depth analytics, and more than 10 ready-to-use website themes and video categories that you can easily customize to match your branding.

-Pricing starts at only $49/mo.
+Pricing starts at only $79/mo.
 And if you’d like more amazing features, we also make it easy to create your own app without coding knowledge.
-Because more people love watching high-quality content on smartphones, iOS, and Android, you can meet them with new videos on whatever device they use.
+Because more people love to watch videos that are high-quality as well as content on smartphones, iOS, and Android, you can meet them with new videos on whatever device they use.

 Check out Uscreen plans and get a 14-day free trial.